 Hospital bill collections cannot legally start until 120 days after the hospital first sent you your bill, or the “statement date” printed on your bill.
 If your hospital is billing you for multiple procedures, the 120 days starts ticking from the statement date on the bill for your most recent procedure.

-Your unpaid hospital bill cannot affect your credit for 12 months from the time it goes to collections, based on a change the three major credit bureaus enacted on July 1, 2022.
+Your unpaid hospital bill cannot affect your credit for 12 months from the time a hospital says your bill is past-due, based on a change the three major credit bureaus enacted on July 1, 2022.
 This applies to any paid hospital bills, as well as hospital bills that were already in collections at the time of the change.
 Starting in January 2023, any unpaid medical debt under $500 won’t affect credit at all.

 If you visited a for-profit hospital, bill collection timelines may vary a bit more, but you may still be protected by your state’s laws.